How To Find Out If Someone is a Felon for Free: Check The 1982 Rule

 If you have exhausted these options, and still want more information on a possible or confirmed convict, you can also conduct a Google search, to generate news articles, reports, or other information related to their felony.
 Social media sites such as Facebook can also provide you with information such as date of birth, to then conduct more detailed searches online.

 Alternatively, if you still cannot find accurate information, you can also use a third party company which conducts formal checks.
-For example, you can pay this company to run a level-2 background check, which will reveal both misdemeanors and felonies.
+For example, you can pay this company to run a background check in Level 2, which will reveal both misdemeanors and felonies.

 Keep in mind that if conducting a screening for a professional purpose, such as a job opportunity, the employer running the screening must first receive consent from the job applicant.